yy-ye/mqm-analysis/README.md

-# MQM ERROR ANALYSIS CODE AND ANNOTATION RESULT
+# MQM error anlaysis code and annotation result

 by [Filip Klubička](https://github.com/GreenParachute/mqm-eng-cro) and Yuying Ye

-## CONTENTS
+## Contents

 - **csv** annotated .csv file exported from translate5.
 - **MQM_IAA_scripts** Python scripts to conduct the statistical analysis on MQM. output.
 The script **main.py** runs all the analysis.